Semi-Supervised Cognitive State Classification from Speech with Multi-View Pseudo-Labeling: Experiments

 \subsection{Datasets and Experimental Settings}

 We use IEMOCAP \cite{busso2008iemocap} for emotion recognition and ADReSSo \cite{luz2021detecting} for dementia detection.
 For IEMOCAP, we focus on the Big Four emotion classes and exclude utterances with blank transcriptions, resulting in 5,500 utterances (\textit{1,103 angry, 1,615 happy+excited, 1,704 neutral, 1,078 sad}).
 For ADReSSo, since there are no human labels in the test set to verify our approach, we use only the training set and focus on binary classes: Alzheimer's Dementia (AD) and Cognitively Normal (CN).
 Due to the long duration of each audio file and the presence of interviewer's speech, we segment all files using the official segmentation information, extracting participants' speech, which results in 2,268 utterances (\textit{1,200 AD, 1,068 CN}).
 Punctuation and extra whitespace are removed, and all text is converted to lowercase.
-The revised ASR transcriptions by R3 prompt yield word error rates of 11.48\% and 30.25\% for IEMOCAP and ADReSSo, respectively.
+The revised ASR transcriptions by R3 prompt yield word error rates of 11.48\% and 30.25\% for IEMOCAP and ADReSSo, respectively (the groundtruth transcription of ADReSSo are created by Whisper transcribing, followed by a native speaker's correction, as there is no ground truth provided in the dataset.).

 For both tasks, we use an 80/10/10 split for training, validation, and testing, applying the ratio equally to each class to ensure a balanced distribution.
 Additionally, the ground-truth labeling rates for the training data are compared at 20\%, 25\%, and 30\%, with the remaining data labeled using our method.
 All results are measured using Unweighted Accuracy (UA).
 Random seeds are kept consistent across all experiments.
 Other settings have been detailed in the previous section (\href{https://github.com/yc-li20/Semi-supervised-training}{Code available}).